pythonanywhere/help_pages/articles/NakedDomains.md

 because all you're trying to handle is people typing URLs into a browser.
 If someone types `yourdomain.com` or `http://yourdomain.com`, they'll get your site.
-The only case that won't work is if they type `https://yourdomain.com`, including the `s` after `http` which pretty much no-one is ever going to do.
+The only case that won't work is if they type `https://yourdomain.com`, including the `s` after `http`, which pretty much no-one is ever going to do.
 However, if you think that people are going to do it for your site, then see the "HTTPS redirection" section below.